jpedro/jpedro.github.io/blog-thingy.md

    simply my GH account.

 2. GitHub does a decent job of rendering markdown files.
-So no need to find and having a whole engine, rendering markdown into HTML.
+So no need to find a clean theme and having a whole engine, rendering markdown into HTML.

    The first page for the rendered github.io markdown is simply `index.md` and if that doesn't exist, `README.md`.
 This distinction